 I see that it would make sense intuitively that the brain is a machine that has a hard time processing negatives, but alas, it is simply not true as I explained in this article on techniques your media trainer should never have taught you.

 Also the multi-sensory styles of processing information have no bearing in the empirical world, as Patrick Vermeren explains in a dedicated chapter on NLP in his recent book A Skeptic’s HR Dictionary on Pseudoscience in Human Resources.
-In fact, Vermeren found that no piece of NLP thought can stand the test of scientific scrutiny (Vermeren, 2020).
+In fact, Vermeren found that no single piece of NLP thinking can stand the test of scientific scrutiny (Vermeren, 2020).

 As said, NLP is widely used and promoted in public relations.
 The book I used as a source for information on multi-sensory information is a PR handbook that is written by a NLP practitioner who dedicated part of her book to touting the usefulness of NLP to the PR trade.
 Kogan Page, a well respected publisher of professional literature for communicators, saw no objections at the time for having it in.
 Many pseudoscientific concepts of NLP make at first sight sense and are pretty easy to comprehend and explain, which makes them very sticky.